MESD/SettingsBundle/Resources/doc/index.md

 **Warning:**

 > If you create the same setting definition file in multiple bundles, the system will
 > only load the first definition file it locates.
+The bundles are scanned based on the
+> order the bundles were specified in the mesd_settings section of config.yml, or the
+> AppKernel.php if auto_map is set to true.

 Each `SettingNode` has five descriptors: